-It took some time for me to digest everything, as I wasn’t completely convinced myself that the victims of ML were telling the truth.
+It took some time for me to digest everything, as I wasn’t entirely convinced that the victims of ML were telling the truth.

-Every now and then I would slide back in doubt, only realizing afterwards that I am doing myself a great injustice by not totally looking for facts and just assuming anything at face value.
+Now and then, I would slide back in doubt, only realizing afterward that I am doing myself a great injustice by not looking for facts and just assuming anything at face value.

-I remember an adage while I was undergoing this transformation: “You do not choose the books you read, the books choose you.”
+I remember an adage while undergoing this transformation: “You do not choose the books you read; the books choose you.”